 1. Bird's eye view looking north west.
-The green is framed on 2 sides by townhouses with upper levels well set back.
+The park is framed on 2 sides by townhouses with upper levels well set back.

-2. Looking north from the green to the plaza.
-The green provides a connection from View to Yates.
+2. Looking north from the park to the green.
+The open space provides a connection from View to Yates.